khodgins/BioinformaticsWorkshopMonash2021/Topic_3/README.md

 ```

-In case you want to set these programs up on your own machine here is the instructions that I used for installation
+In case you want to set these programs up on your own machine here are the instructions that I used for installation

+Prinseq:

 Download at https://sourceforge.net/projects/prinseq/files/

 Unpack prinseq-lite-0.20.4.tar.gz by executing the following command: